-4 The major studies that they reviewed included Feldman and others (1989), Pappas and others (1993), and some of their own tabulations.
+3 The major studies that they reviewed included Feldman and others (1989), Pappas and others (1993), and some of their own tabulations.

-1980-82, 1989-1991, and 1998-2000 from the national mortality database.
+Finally, area studies have matched mortality records with SES information from the census data at the level of counties and even census tracks in which the decedent lived.
+Thus, they compare individuals' mortality experience with the SES of the county in which they lived.
+A recent study by Singh and Siahpush (2006) used data from the 1980, 1990, and 2000 censuses to develop a factor-based composite index of deprivation (equivalent to SES) at the level of about 4,000 counties, which were assigned to 10 decile groups from the most- to the least-deprived counties.
+Corresponding mortality data by age, sex, and county were obtained for 1980-82, 1989-1991, and 1998-2000 from the national mortality database.
 Life expectancy at 5-year age intervals was computed from birth to age 85.
 Differentials in life expectancy between the 1st and 10th deciles showed a consistent decline by age, but they increased substantially between 1980 and 1990, and 1990 to 2000 for both men and women.
 For men, the differential at age 25 increased from 3 years in 1980 to 4.5 in 2000, and at age 65 it rose from 0.4 years to 1.9 years.
 For women, the differential increased from 0.8 to 2.8 years at age 25, and from 0 to 1.5 years at age 65.
-However, major migration and demographic changes mean that area-level analyses may distort the full extent of health disparities at the individual level.
+However, major migration and demographic changes mean that area-level analyses may distor the full extent of health disparities at the individual level.

 Implications for the Progressivity of Social Security.
-There have been by now a substantial number of studies of the distributional aspects of OASDI and the influence of differential mortality, and the major issues have been identified and generally-agreed on.
-First, the basic benefit formula of the retirement program is highly progressive with respect to point-in-time benefits, but some of the progressivity is offset on a lifetime basis by the longer expected lifetimes of high-income recipients.
-Second, the conclusions are also strongly influenced by whether disability and survivor benefits (both of which are very progressive) are included.
+There have been by now a substantial number of studies of the distributional aspects of OASDI and the influence of differential mortality, and the major issues have been identified and generally agreed on.
+First, the basic benefit formula of the retirement program is highly progressive with respect to point-in-time benefits, but some of the progressivity is offset on a lifetime basis by the longer expected lifetimes of high-income recipients.4 Second, the conclusions are also strongly influenced by whether disability and survivor benefits (both of which are very progressive) are included.
 Finally, the results vary depending on whether the progressivity is evaluated on an individual or couple basis because of the role of the spousal benefit and its interactions with the spouse's own retired-worker benefit (Smith and others, 2003 and Gustman and Steinmeier, 2001).

-The Congressional Budget Office (2006) used its long-term micro-simulation model to evaluate the progressivity of overall Social Security program (including retired workers, disabled workers, and their dependents and survivors) and concluded that the system was progressive in terms of the ratio of lifetime benefits to lifetime contributions.
-Their measure was based on the income and benefits of individuals, and took account of the option to receive a spousal benefit, but it did not treat married couples as a single entity.
+The Congressional Budget Office (2006) used its long-term micro-simulation model to evaluate the progressivity of the overall Social Security program (including retired workers, disabled workers, and their dependents and survivors) and concluded that the system was progressive in terms of the ratio of lifetime benefits to lifetime contributions.
+The CBO measure was based on the income and benefits of individuals, and took account of the option to receive a spousal benefit, but it did not treat married couples as a single entity.
 The largest portion of the progressivity was the result of the disability and survivor programs.
 A similar analysis was undertaken by Steuerle, Carraso, and Cohen (2004) using the Modeling Income in the Near Term (MINT) model of the Social Security Administration.
-They reached very similar conclusions to those of the CBO that the overall system is progressive.
+They reached very similar conclusions to those of the CBO, that the overall system is progressive.